quantumopticslkb-user/LKB_mkdocs/docs/admin/computers.md

 ![mail](/assets/img/admin/mail_param.png)

+!!! danger

+    Sometimes sending emails from Thunderbird fails due to an incompatibility in the TLS version.
+To fix this, use the Config Editor of Thunderbird to change the value of **security.tls.version.min** to 1.

 ### How to acces CNRS ressources (CNRS Account - Janus)

 The Janus account (also known as Magelan tool) centralizes all the CNRS ressources.
 This account is created automatically when you have an LKB account.